jurgen-kluft/cgfxcommon/README.md

 ## objects with resources pool

-An pool managing objects where an object can have multiple resources associated/attached with/to it.
+An pool managing objects where an object can have multiple resources associated/attached with/to it, and an object also supports up to 192 `tags`.

 ```c++
 enum EObjectTypes